jpmckeown/pitch-sorted/notes/tasks.md

 + end of round = lorries drive in, piper appears, lorries load
 + count time taken to complete level
 + at end round, 1 piper appears centre bottom & pipes sheep into gap
++ road-centre reserved empty for piper but tile above likely occupied by a sheep.
+Piper will not block sheep animation/move into lorries.
++ sheep on goal, do they load lorry before or after piper appears?
 + if wrong colour in lorry rumble inside and eject straight across to the other lorry, number on lorry changes
++ lorry label show how many sheep on board (all, blue, red)

 # design levels
 + manual placement has to pass x&y into function